'We waited for decades': Polish govt welcomes US troops

 - 13 of the worst events that happened on Friday the 13th

+Those actions have frightened many in Poland, the Baltic states and other countries in Eastern Europe that were once under Moscow’s control.

-The government organized several other events across the country to welcome the Americans from Fort Carson, Colorado.
+The Polish government organized several other events across the country, including in downtown Warsaw, to welcome the Americans.

+“This is an important day for Poland, for Europe, for our common defense,” Prime Minister Beata Szydlo said.

+The troops are due to fan out across seven countries from Estonia to Bulgaria for exercises.
+A headquarters unit will be stationed in Germany.
+After nine months they will be replaced by another unit.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.